 - From Unconscious Incompetence to Unconscious Competence – knowing where employees are on the learning ladder

-- Articulating training needs in terms of core competencies and sub-competencies
+- Articulating competency based training needs in terms of core competencies and sub-competencies

 - Identifying methods of Training Needs Analysis methods for technical skills, behavioural skills and knowledge requirements